-My essay on wordplay in the Old English poem Exodus will appear in an edited volume devoted to paronomasia in medieval literature, edited by Mikael Males.
-This essay collection, currently under review for publication in the Brepols Disputatio series, grew out of a 2013 conference at the University of Oslo.
+My essay on wordplay in the Old English poem Exodus appears in Etymology and Wordplay in Medieval Literature: Poetry, Hypothesis, and Experience in the European Middle Ages, edited by Mikael Males.
+This collection, published in the Brepols Disputatio series, grew out of a 2013 conference at the University of Oslo.
 The essay, entitled “Puns and Poetic Style in Old English,” asks a historical question and uses poetic style to begin to answer the question.
 Here are the opening and closing paragraphs of the first section:

 English poetry written in the eighth, ninth, and tenth centuries comes down to modern scholars with little secure information about date of composition, authorship, or place of composition.
 The Old English poetic corpus comprehends an array of genres and topics, from brief monologues to riddles to lengthy biblical narratives.
 Cutting across these categories is a single poetic metre and a highly conventionalized poetic style.
 Old English verse, characteristically sententious, utilizes paronomasia and wordplay to achieve particular literary effects.
 Yet writers from this period have left behind no ars poetica recording their perceptions of English metre or poetic style.
 Medieval English poets practiced literary form at a time when vernacular poetics had not yet become an academic subject or a sustained cultural discourse.
 As such, the best available evidence for the cultural status of vernacular poetry in this phase of English literary history may be the poetry itself.
 This essay identifies extensive wordplay in one Old English poem and reads this wordplay as an index of the tastes and aims of a long-lost interpretive community.